 Where to Stay in Reading

-The Stirling Guest Hotel, on a hill in Reading PA, was built in 1890 for iron industrialist and engineer, James Hervey Sternbergh.
+The Gables at Stirling Guest Hotel, on a hill in Reading PA, was built in 1890 for iron industrialist and engineer, James Hervey Sternbergh.
 Sternbergh designed and patented machinery in the manufacture of nuts and bolts and named his baronial home after a castle in Scotland.
-It’s now one of the most regal places to stay in Reading PA.
+It’s now the most regal place to stay in Reading PA.

 Sternbergh had eleven children with two wives.
 One, his daughter Gertrude, lived here for 97 years, from 1899 to 1996.
 Gertrude would often open her home to guests for grand concerts, and wished for it to be an integral part of the community.